-"Municipality" means the municipality of Kannaland established by Establishment Notice 428/2000 in [Provincial Gazette number 4492] of 22 September 2000 issued in terms of the Local Government: Municipal Structures Act, 1998 (Act 117 of 1998), and where the context so requires, includes-
+"Municipality" means Bergrivier Municipality (WC013) established by Establishment Notice P.N.
+483/2000 in Provincial Gazette No. 5589 of 22 September 2000, as amended, issued in terms of the Local Government: Municipal Structures Act, 1998 (Act 117 of 1998), and, where the context so requires, includes-

 - (a) the Council;

-- (b) another political structure or a political office bearer of the Municipality, authorised or delegated to perform a function or exercise a power in terms of this By-Law;
+- (b) another political structure or a political office bearer of the Municipality, authorised or delegated to perform a function or exercise a power in terms of this By-law;

-- (c) the Tribunal authorised or delegated to perform a function or exercise a power in terms of this By-Law;
+- (c) the Tribunal, authorised or delegated to perform a function or exercise a power in terms of this Bylaw;

 - (d) the Municipal Manager; and

-- (e) an authorised employee.
+- (e) an authorised employee;